 These results are most encouraging.
 They validate the efforts undertaken by organizations investing in the construction of oceanography systems.
 This work will be continued as part of the French contribution to Europe's operational oceanography project, MERSEA (Marine EnviRonment and Security for the European Area) Strand-1.
-Other operational oceanography projects such as FOAM will also be assessed during this project.
-To perfect these first attempts, it will very likely be crucial to define specific fields and processing, to compute information during the simulation of Ocean's models, and to assess different filters and combinations prior to supplying these products on an operational basis.
+To perfect these first attempts, the utility of 100meter data should be tested on other scenarios.
+It will very likely be crucial to define specific fields and processing, to compute information during the simulation of Ocean's models, and to assess different filters and combinations prior to supplying these products on an operational basis.